awslabs/aws-sdk-swift/reference/0.x/AWSTranscribe/TranscribeClientProtocol.md

 ## Requirements

-### createCallAnalyticsCategory(input:​completion:​)
+### createCallAnalyticsCategory(input:completion:)

 Creates an analytics category.
 Amazon Transcribe applies the conditions specified by your analytics categories to your call analytics jobs.
 For each analytics category, you specify one or more rules.
 For example, you can specify a rule that the customer sentiment was neutral or negative within that category.
 If you start a call analytics job, Amazon Transcribe applies the category to the analytics job that you've specified.

 ``` swift
 func createCallAnalyticsCategory(input: CreateCallAnalyticsCategoryInput, completion: @escaping (ClientRuntime.SdkResult<CreateCallAnalyticsCategoryOutputResponse, CreateCallAnalyticsCategoryOutputError>) -> Void)
 ```

-### createLanguageModel(input:​completion:​)
+### createLanguageModel(input:completion:)

 Creates a new custom language model.
 Use Amazon S3 prefixes to provide the location of your input files.
 The time it takes to create your model depends on the size of your training data.

 ``` swift
 func createLanguageModel(input: CreateLanguageModelInput, completion: @escaping (ClientRuntime.SdkResult<CreateLanguageModelOutputResponse, CreateLanguageModelOutputError>) -> Void)
 ```

-### createMedicalVocabulary(input:​completion:​)
+### createMedicalVocabulary(input:completion:)

 Creates a new custom vocabulary that you can use to modify how Amazon Transcribe Medical transcribes your audio file.